-Duncan's non-defensive reply truly impressed Freedman, who wrote back to Duncan (June 13, 1983) that "You are far more generous than I would be, in your place.
+Duncan's non-defensive reply truly impressed Freedman, who wrote back to Duncan (13 June 1983) that "You are far more generous than I would be, in your place.
 I would hate to be seen as taking a pot shot at you."
-The two scholars kept active, often collegial correspondence for awhile and met in person a few times.
+The two scholars kept active, often collegial correspondence for a while and met in person a few times.
 One of the examples discussed in their correspondence is Hooke's law.
-In Freedman's view, "Regression is fine for making inferences when there is a 'Hooke's law' sort of mechanism generating the data" (Freedman to Duncan, March 3, 1986).
-In contrast, Duncan expressed a very different view: "If linear regression can only be justified in the 'Hooke's law' situation, then I see little point of computing regressions of income on education" (Duncan to Freedman, February 25, 1986).
+In Freedman's view, "Regression is fine for making inferences when there is a 'Hooke's law' sort of mechanism generating the data" (Freedman to Duncan, 3 March 1986).
+In contrast, Duncan expressed a very different view: "If linear regression can only be justified in the 'Hooke's law' situation, then I see little point of computing regressions of income on education" (Duncan to Freedman, 25 February 1986).

-Duncan laid out his views on the use of regression analysis in social science in a 5-page (single-spaced) letter to Freedman on December 6, 1985.
-In a remarkable passage that set himself sharply apart from Freedman, Duncan states,

-Our work is in what Neyman called the "population sciences," and statistical methods have a different meaning and function there than they do in the "exact" sciences.
+Duncan laid out his views on the use of regression analysis in social science in a 5-page (single-spaced) letter to Freedman on 6 December 1985.
+In a remarkable passage that set himself sharply apart from Freedman, Duncan states, Our work is in what Neyman called the "population sciences," and statistical methods have a different meaning and function there than they do in the "exact" sciences.
 I wish you would write down an exemplary success story of how some meteorologist, geologist, or ecologist grappled effectively with the kind of messy observational data we have where no study can be strictly replicated, there is no single quantity to estimate, and interventions are impossible or likely to be trivial.

-By the end of their correspondence, Duncan and Freedman saw each other's differences and began to accept the differences.
-In a letter (Freedman to Duncan, April 25, 1986), Freedman acknowledged that "Your distinction between the Gaussian and Galtonian regression traditions seems right."
-Freedman represents the Gaussian tradition, which in turn follows Plato's typological thinking.
-Duncan represents the Galtonian tradition, which in turn follows Darwin's population thinking.
+By the end of their correspondence, Duncan and Freedman still could not agree, but they accepted their differences.
+In a letter (Freedman to Duncan, 25 April 1986), Freedman acknowledged that "Your distinction between the Gaussian and Galtonian regression traditions seems right."
+Freedman represents the Gaussian tradition, which in turn follows Plato's typological thinking.6 Duncan represents the Galtonian tradition, which in turn follows Darwin's population thinking.
 This difference in orientation explains why they were so far apart in interpreting the role of regression in social science research.